Town of Falmouth, Maine

 Location, Parking: Suckfish Brook Conservation Area lies between Blackstrap ridge and Mast Road and is accessed from two locations off of Mast Road.
 Trails on the northern portion of the property are accessed through Upland Way, approximately one mile from the Mast Road / Blackstrap Road intersection.
 After entering Upland Way, continue past the paved portion of that road to the second parking pad.
 The southern portion of the property can be accessed through a woods road / trail located at the Falmouth / Westbrook town line.
 Parking is available at the entrance of that woods road.

 History: This property was acquired in 2012 with funding from the Maine Natural Resources Conservation Program and the Casco Bay Estuary Partnership, and is protected through a conservation easement held by the Falmouth Land Trust.
 Most of the property was part of the original Â±500 acre Huston farm, a prominent early Falmouth family.
-The Huston brothers were the Kingâ€™s foresters in the 1700s, when this area grew the tall pine trees needed for masts on British ships (hence the name Mast Road).
+The William Huston was the Kingâ€™s foresters in the 1700s, when this area grew the tall pine trees need for masts on British ships (hence the name Mast Road).
 A memorial gravestone for the Huston family is located on the northern edge of the parcel, just off the loop trail.
-Legend has it that a pair of mules were lost when an attempt to mine peat from the bog was made in the early 20th century.

 Allowable Uses: Hiking, snowshoeing, cross-country skiing, mountain biking, hunting, and nature study are all allowed.
 Motorized vehicles are prohibited.
 Trails are not handicapped accessible.